 Section 7.
 Duties of the Historian

 The Historian shall maintain files of the Employee Council, archival and active, and keep records of all activities of the Council.
-At the end of the Council year, the Historian will transfer all records to the MARBL (Manuscripts, Archives and Rare Book Library), Woodruff Library.
+At the end of the Council year, the Historian will transfer all records to the Rose Library.
 The archival records will include, but are not limited to the official minutes and agendas of both the Executive Committee and the Council.
 The Historian will also maintain the website for Employee Council.
 This will include, but not be limited to, updating the Home page for the upcoming year, as well as the membership roster, and by-laws.
+The Historian will also be responsible for setting up and recording virtual access to regular Council meetings, with a special emphasis on recording the annual Town Hall meeting.
+Recordings will be included in the archival records submitted to the Rose Library.

 Section 8.
 Duties of the Treasurer

-The Treasurer shall manage expenditures and monitor FAS ledgers for Council expenses and prepare annual budget projections for Council activities and related costs.
-The Treasurer will also work with the President and the Executive Committee and submit a formal budget proposal to the Office of Community and Diversity for the succeeding Council year.
+The Treasurer shall manage expenditures and monitor ledgers for Council expenses and prepare annual budget projections for Council activities and related costs.
+The Treasurer will also work with the President and the Executive Committee and submit a formal budget proposal to the Office of the Provost for the succeeding Council year.

 Section 9.
 Duties of the Membership Coordinator